Assam breaks all records in poll seizures, Rs 18cr worth items caught so far | Law-Order

 The highest amount of seizures worth over Rs 5.72 crore took place during the 24 hours, starting 9 am on Sunday, an official told PTI.

-After the polls were notified on February 26, all election districts in Assam formed a minimum of three Static Surveillance Teams (SST) and Flying Squads (FS) each, with some even having six such teams each, he added.
+After the polls were notified on February 26, all constituencies in Assam formed a minimum of three Static Surveillance Teams (SST) and Flying Squads (FS) each, with some even having six such teams each, he added.

-''We have 50 election districts and each has at least six teams of SST and FS.
-So, we have a minimum of 756 teams working across the state.
+''We have a minimum of 756 teams working across the state.
 The seizures by all state and central agencies along with SST and FS have crossed all figures of last elections,'' the official said.

 Since the Model Code of Conduct came into force, the agencies have seized an overall Rs 18.31 crore worth of items till Monday, according to the daily seizure report of the Election Department, Assam.